TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.44.md

 ---

-And turned their rivers into blood, And their streams, so that they could not drink.
+he turned their rivers into blood, and their streams, so that they could not drink.